jacobmontiel/jacobmontiel.github.io/_posts/2016-07-29-paris-innovation.md

 <p style='text-align: justify;'>
-The Ministry of Agriculture, Agri-food, and Forestry of France (Ministère de l'Agriculture, de l'Agroalimentaire et de la Forêt) regularly inspect businesses serving food to ensure restaurants and other food retail outlets are following safe food handling procedures.
+The Ministry of Agriculture, Agri-food, and Forestry of France (Ministère de l'Agriculture, de l'Agroalimentaire et de la Forêt) regularly inspects businesses serving food to ensure restaurants and other food retail outlets are following safe food handling procedures.
 Such task is bounded by time and human resources, in other words, there is not enough time to inspect all restaurants in one year and there are not enough inspectors to speed up the process.<br />
 <br />
-During 2015, 9000+ restaurants were inspected only in the Paris region.
+During 2015, 843 restaurants were inspected only in the Paris region.
 Each inspected restaurant was awarded a note:<br />
 <br />
-A: Everything is correct (Best)<br />
+A: Everything is correct [Best]<br />
 B: Minor issues<br />
 C: Major issues that need to be corrected<br />
-D: Major issues were previously found and were not corrected (Worst)<br />
+D: Major issues were previously found and were not corrected [Worst]<br />
 </p>

 ![Inspections 2015](/img/post_psif2016/inspection-notes.png)